HECVAT Compliance: Complete Guide [2026]

 • Privacy Analyst Evaluation: A dedicated tab used by privacy professionals to evaluate data protection and AI-specific questions without reviewing all technical infrastructure questions.
 Privacy findings from here influence the institution’s overall decision.

-How Institutions Determine Compliance
+How Institutions Determine HECVAT Compliance

-• Analysts add notes directly in the workbook, which vendors can see if the workbook is returned for clarification.
+• Analysts add notes directly in the workbook, which vendors see if the workbook is returned for clarification.

 Accurate HECVAT Terminology